Google Messages on Android now allow users to properly see emoji reactions sent from the iPhone’s Messages app.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Google has slowly begun rolling out Messages’ ability to interpret iMessage reactions to its own reactions, reports 9to5Google.

-In the newest beta update to Google Messages, the company has handled incoming iMessage reactions in a better and more seamless way.
+In the newest beta update to Google Messages, the company has handled incoming iMessage reactions better and more seamlessly.

-Interestingly, emoji reactions sent from iPhone seem to sometimes appear as different emoji on Android.
+Interestingly, emoji reactions sent from iPhone sometimes appear as different on Android.